Evolutionary Genetics; Adaptive vs Neutral Genetic variation; Conservation Genetics; Molecular Evolution; Determinants of Effective Population Size

 Collaborative Research Projects:

-The use of conservation genetic approaches to inform management of the Cape Peninsula chacma baboon.
-A/Prof Justin O’Riain, UCT
+Conservation genetic approaches in the management of Cape Peninsula chacma baboons.
+Prof Justin O’Riain, UCT

-The role of landscape evolution in the population genetic history of Nile crocodiles.
-Dr Woody Cotterill, Africa Earth Observatory Network (AEON) & Dr Alison Leslie, University of Stellenosch
+The role of landscape evolution in the evolutionary history of Nile crocodiles.
+Dr Woody Cotterill Africa Earth Observatory Network (AEON), Dr Alison Leslie University of Stellenosch & Dr Evon Hekkala Fordham University New York

 BIO1000 Cell Biology; BIO2010 Principles of Ecology & Evolution; BIO3010 Systematics and Macro Evolution; BIO3014 Conservation: Genes, Populations & Biodiversity (course convener); MCB3023 Molecular Evolutionary Genetics & Development; ZOO5003 MSc in Conservation Biology

-A Guerier, JM Bishop, SM Crawford, A Schmidt-Kuntzel, KJ Stratford (in press) Parentage analysis in a free ranging population of southern white rhinoceros: genetic diversity, pedigrees and management.
+A Guerier, JM Bishop, SM Crawford, A Schmidt-Kuntzel, KJ Stratford (2012) Parentage analysis in a free ranging population of southern white rhinoceros: genetic diversity, pedigrees and management.
 Conservation Genetics.
+13, 811-822.

 RR Ackermann, JM Bishop (2010) Morphological and molecular evidence reveals recent hybridization between gorilla taxa.
 Evolution.
 64, 271-290.